quantified-uncertainty/squiggle/packages/website/README.md

 # Website

-This website is built using [Nextra](https://nextra.site/), a Next.js-based site generation framework.
+This website is built using [Fumadocs](https://fumadocs.vercel.app/), a Next.js-based documentation framework.

 # Build for development